 In 2016, the restaurant industry saw a turnover rate of 72.9% for restaurant employees.
 This marked a nearly 7% increase in turnover rate from 2014.
 This is a big problem for..

 Some managers have intangible qualities that make them effective leaders and impactful mentors.
-If you're lucky, you've had the opportunity to work under the guidance of a..
+If you're lucky, you've had the opportunity to work under the guidance of a manager..

 The explosive growth of restaurants has increased the cooking opportunities for cooks and chefs and this has left many kitchens understaffed.
-A growing frustration with the..
+A growing frustration with the lack..

 Every year Earth Day is a time when everyone makes the extra effort to volunteer and be more environmentally friendly.
 Now its time to expand our efforts and make it apart of..